JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 In my previous post, I broke down some of the challenges in active fund management especially with tech stocks, using ARK Invest as a case study.
 I wanted to expand on my previous assertion that STEM trained individuals with industry experience could have advantages for tech stock picking.
 Do these professionals in the tech or biotech industries have real, applicable insight into markets—especially in highly technical sectors, and does that translate to better portfolio performance?

 I’ve long been hesitant to invest in actively managed funds because I noticed many of their stock picks were misaligned with my expectations as someone working in the biotech industry.
 I had some overconfidence that I was great stock picker by my own initial good results in 2021, but then later took huge losses on stocks I invested in—such as Moderna and BioNTech—due to underestimating macroeconomic and geopolitical headwinds.
-This lesson gave me a great deal of humility -  fortunately some of my computer-related tech stock picks made up for this difference (an area I knew much less about).
+This lesson gave me a great deal of humility -  fortunately some of my computer-related tech stock picks made up for these losses (an area I knew much less about).

 Still, I’ve seen individuals in the tech space achieve exceptional returns by identifying transformative products and trends early.
 I think many of us know "that person" who keeps bragging about their early Apple and Bitcoin picks and are doing very well now!
 That got me thinking: is there such a thing as an insider advantage for public-market investing?